 - In the Autumn 2010 issue of Philanthropy UK Quarterly, White talks about the key elements needed to build cohesive, thriving communities, and also the importance of partnerships between government, business and the nonprofit sector.

-- In an interview published in the June 2010 edition of Alliance magazine, White talks about Mott’s commitment to its home community of Flint, Michigan — and the opportunities and challenges involved in local grantmaking.
+- In an interview published in the June 2010 edition of Alliance magazine, White talks about Mott’s commitment to its home community of Flint, Mich. — and the opportunities and challenges involved in local grantmaking.

 - Foundation News & Commentary magazine interviewed White at the time he received the Council on Foundations' 2002 Distinguished Grantmaker Award.

-- President Bronislaw Komorowski of the Republic of Poland honored William S. White and the Charles Stewart Mott Foundation on November 12, 2012 along with representatives from several other foundations that have contributed to the development of civil society in Central and Eastern Europe.
+- President Bronislaw Komorowski of the Republic of Poland honored White and the Charles Stewart Mott Foundation on November 12, 2012, along with representatives from several other foundations that have contributed to the development of civil society in Central and Eastern Europe.
 The Officer’s Cross of Merit award — given in appreciation of the role the Mott Foundation has played in building independent, active and viable nongovernmental organizations working for the public good — was presented at the Presidential Palace in Warsaw.

 - View a video of the Beacon Award ceremony in London.
 [3:16]

-- Read an article about the award on CFN's Web site.
+- Read about the award.

 - European Foundation Centre 20th Anniversary Celebration — As part of the European Foundation Centre’s 20th anniversary celebration, which included White being awarded the EFC’s first-ever Philanthropy Compass Prize, he gave a short address.
 His speech reflected on the walls — real and imagined — that can separate people, and the important role philanthropy can play in bridging those divides and creating a more civil society.
 [November 10, 2009]